How did we get all this stuff?

 In my research on how to declutter, I found a common theme of advice.
 Look at every item you own and ask yourself” is it something that I need?”, If not, “is it something that brings me pleasure?”.
 Be honest.
 If the answer is yes to both – then – “where am I going to put it in my home”?

 In the Harry Potter series, J.K Rowling invented the term Horcrux as an object that “he who must be not be named” placed a part of his soul in.
 I the series Tom Riddle – aka – Voldermort had placed his soul in six objects and in two other persons and he would live on until all of the objects were destroyed.

-As I sit in this office, I am looking across the room at two clocks, a fountain that does not work, a Papago Indian basket with coasters in it, a cute sign that says “It wasn’t raining when Noah built the ark” three glass candle pyramids containing oil, A Samsun flat screen TV (that already is not working well), sound bar, blue ray player, Amazon Fire TV, Apple TV, three candles and a “peace” plaque – and these are just the items out on the credenza across from my office – the office that will be downsized.
+As I sit in this office, I am looking across the room at two clocks, a fountain that does not work, a Papago Indian basket with coasters in it, a cute sign that says “It wasn’t raining when Noah built the ark” three glass candle pyramids containing oil, A Samsung flat-screen TV (that already is not working well), soundbar, blue ray player, Amazon Fire TV, Apple TV, three candles and a “peace” plaque – and these are just the items out on the credenza across from my office – the office that will be downsized.

 None of them are needed.
 One of the clocks was given to me in Utah by an admin that I relied on.
-The Peace plaque is a gift from my daughter, the Arc sign was bought at an arts fair in North Carolina at the outer banks, the TV equipment is an asset owned by my company because I used it for clients and educational material.
-In a simple world all of these objects could be given away.
-For most people if they move they will keep them and cram them somewhere.
+The Peace plaque is a gift from my daughter, the Arc sign was bought at an art fair in North Carolina at the outer banks, the TV equipment is an asset owned by my company because I used it for clients and educational material.
+In a simple world, all of these objects could be given away.
+For most people, if they move they will keep them and cram them somewhere.